-As part of the organization's commitment to creating a healthy, safe, and inclusive environment, Alpine Canada Alpin ("ACA") and Alberta Alpine have implemented a suite of policies which set out the standards and expectations for anyone involved with Alberta Alpine and the procedures for addressing allegations of breaches of these standards, including this Code.
+As part of the organization's commitment to creating a healthy, safe, and inclusive environment, Alpine Canada Alpin ("ACA") has implemented a suite of policies which set out the standards and expectations for anyone involved with ACA and the procedures for addressing allegations of breaches of these standards, including this Code.

-Further, ACA and the Provincial / Territorial Sport Organizations have adopted the Universal Code of Conduct to Prevent and Address Maltreatment in Sport ("UCCMS"), as amended from time to time, [(provided as Appendix A)/which shall be incorporated into this Code by reference as if set out in full below.
-Any modifications or amendments made to the UCCMS by the Sport Dispute Resolution Centre of Canada ("SDRCC") shall come into effect immediately upon their adoption by the SDRCC and automatically without the need for any further action by Alberta Alpine].
+Further, ACA has adopted the Universal Code of Conduct to Prevent and Address Maltreatment in Sport ("UCCMS"), as amended from time to time, (provided as Appendix A).
+Any modifications or amendments made to the UCCMS by the Canadian Centre for Ethics in Sport (CCES) shall come into effect immediately upon their adoption by the CCES and automatically without the need for any further action by ACA.

-ACA has designated specific Registered Participants within ACA as UCCMS Participants.
+ACA has designated specific Registered Participants within ACA as CSSP Participants.

-It is important to note that the Code applies to all Registered Participants and are subject to the ITP Sport Process. (https://albertaalpine.ca/safesport/)
+It is important to note that the Code applies to all Registered Participants, but not all Registered

+Participants are CSSP Participants and subject to the Canadian Safe Sport Program (CSSP) under the CCES.